The UK is due to leave the EU on 31 January 2020.

 How do I apply for settled status?

 To apply you need an Android phone with NFC (Near-Field Communication) contactless technology.
 Download the EU Exit: ID Document Check app and use it to scan your passport and your face.
-The app is not yet available for iPhone.
+The app is now also available for iPhone.

 After using the app you need to complete an online application.

 The deadline for applying is 30 June 2021 but because of the uncertainty it is a good idea to apply now if you can.

 Should I apply for a permanent residence document as well?